sd-studios-official/tram/README.md

 Just make sure to update `config.example.json` to be called `config.json` and make sure the properties are correct!

+# Docker

+Due to the amount of configuration required for Tram, while we have included a Dockerfile, you will need to clone the repo to a local machine and set the config up locally, then from there you can build an image.

+We are looking into different options for configuration, but for now, this is the best we can do.

 ### Copyright & License Notice
 This project uses the GNU AGPL v3 license, which means you are free to use this code, but you must follow these conditions:
 - Your project MUST be open source.
 If found not to be, a request will be sent to Discord to shut the bot down.